Ian2020/monica_reminder/README.md

 ## Installation

+Install monica-reminder on your Monica host if running on bare metal/VM.
+If Monica is running in a container install it on the container host.

 To install with [bin](https://github.com/marcosnils/bin):

 ```bash
 bin install https://github.com/Ian2020/monica_reminder
 ```

-To install manually git clone this repo on your Monica host (the host outside of your container if containerised).
+To install manually git clone this repo.
 Optionally copy `monica_reminder` to a dir on your PATH, e.g. `/usr/local/bin`.

 Next install `msmtp` in your Monica environment to allow monica-reminder to send emails.
 If monica is containerised this can be done temporarily by running a